drummacon/dbstat/README.md

 # dbstat (macOS 13.0+)

-A simple locally hosted dashboard to view real-time information about your Mac.
+<p>A simple locally hosted dashboard to view real-time information about your Mac.</p>

-Should work in all browsers, have only tested the following:
- - Safari [:white_check_mark:]
- - Firefox [:white_check_mark:]

 ## Features